zaiisao/Documentation/en/Agora Platform/terms.md

 Based on the SDK version, the Dynamic Key can be a Channel Key or a Token, see [Security Keys](../../en/Agora%20Platform/token.md) for details.

-### SD-RTN
+### SD-RTN™

-Agora’s audio and video transmissions rely on Agora's self-built SD-RTN (Software Defined Real-time Network), a virtual and UDP (User Datagram Protocol)-based network architecture designed specifically for real-time communications.
+Agora’s audio and video transmissions rely on Agora's self-built SD-RTN™ (Software Defined Real-time Network), a virtual and UDP (User Datagram Protocol)-based network architecture designed specifically for real-time communications.
 By deploying software networking units, which work in synergy with one another, at different data centers across the Internet, Agora managed to add a virtual layer.
-To ensure stable transmission and low latency, particularly on weak networks, the SD-RTN automatically assigns an optimal path according to the following node conditions in real-time:
+To ensure stable transmission and low latency, particularly on weak networks, the SD-RTN™ automatically assigns an optimal path according to the following node conditions in real-time:

 - Transmission status
 - Load conditions